Wind Velocity Sensor: Principles, Types, and Advanced Technologies

 Pressure – Tube Anemometers:

-Pressure – tube anemometers, such as Pitot tubes, relate differences in air pressure to wind speed.
-A Pitot tube has one opening that faces directly into the wind.
-This is called the stagnation pressure port.
-It also has another opening that is right-angled to the wind.
-This is known as the static pressure port.
-The difference between stagnation pressure and static pressure relates to dynamic pressure.
-Dynamic pressure is linked to the square of the wind speed.
-People often use this type of anemometer in places where the air flows steadily.
-It measures high average wind speeds, like on airplanes for airspeed measurement.
+Pressure tube anemometers, like Pitot tubes, connect changes in air pressure to wind speed.
+A Pitot tube has one opening that faces the wind.
+This opening is called the stagnation pressure port.
+It also has another opening that is at a right angle to the wind.

 Ultrasonic and Laser Anemometers:

-These advanced sensors use the Doppler effect.
-Ultrasonic anemometers emit ultrasonic waves into the air.
-As the wind moves the air molecules, the frequency of the ultrasonic waves reflected from these molecules changes.
-Detecting this frequency shift allows us to estimate the wind speed.
-Laser anemometers work on a similar principle but use laser light instead of ultrasonic waves.
+Detecting this frequency shift helps us estimate wind speed.
+Laser anemometers work in a similar way but use laser light instead of ultrasonic waves.
 They are highly accurate and are often used in research and applications where precise wind speed measurements are crucial.

 2. CODA Sensors in the Realm of Wind Velocity Sensing